Photo by Martin Falbisoner

 Price: €300–1,500/night | Location: Liechtensteinov put 3, Lapad

-Rixos Premium Dubrovnik (the extraordinary Lapad peninsula property — the Rixos brand’s finest Croatian property) is the finest resort hotel in the Dubrovnik area — the extraordinary cliff pool (the most extraordinary pool position of any Dubrovnik resort hotel — the extraordinary multi-level pool terrace dropping down to the Adriatic Sea, the extraordinary cliff-edge infinity pool), the extraordinary beach club (the extraordinary Adriatic platform at the base of the cliff — the most extraordinary Dubrovnik resort beach), and the extraordinary Rixos all-inclusive food and beverage program (the finest all-inclusive offering in Croatia).
+Rixos Premium Dubrovnik (a Lapad peninsula property — the Rixos brand’s top Croatian property) is one of the top resort hotels in the Dubrovnik area — the cliff pool (among the most enviable pool positions of any Dubrovnik resort hotel — a multi-level pool terrace dropping down to the Adriatic Sea, with a cliff-edge infinity pool), the beach club (an Adriatic platform at the base of the cliff — one of the better resort beaches in Dubrovnik), and the Rixos all-inclusive food and beverage program (the finest all-inclusive offering in Croatia).

 Sun Gardens Dubrovnik — Orašac